Where to See Impressive Holiday Lights in Philadelphia (and Nearby)

 Longwood Gardens is one of the most popular places in the area to see Christmas lights for good reason—it’s gorgeous.
 With thousands of poinsettias, flowers transformed into sculptures, and trees that look like they’re made of light, Longwood Gardens at Christmas has acres and acres of things to see.

 Outside, 500,000 lights drip from branches and encircle tree trunks while sculptures light up along walkways.
 The frequent fountain shows with water and lights moving in time with the music are also a highlight.
-Visitors can make their way through a shimmering tunnel, warm up over a fire pit, and lose themselves in the elegant trees and creations of the heated Conservatory.
+Visitors can make their way through a shimmering tunnel, warm up over a fire pit, and lose themselves in the elegant trees and creations of the newly-renovated Conservatory.

 Timed tickets are required.
-The event runs November 17, 2023 to January 7, 2024.
+The event runs November 22, 2024, through January 12, 2025.

 Christmas on Kimball